Euplagia quadripunctaria

-Euplagia quadripunctaria, the Jersey Tiger, or Spanish Flag, is a day-flying moth of the family Erebidae.
+Euplagia quadripunctaria, the Jersey tiger, or Spanish flag, is a diurnal moth of the family Erebidae.
 The species was first described by Nikolaus Poda von Neuhaus in 1761.
 The adult wingspan is 52–65 mm, and they fly from July to September, depending on the location.
-They tend to fly close to Eupatorium cannabinum.
+They tend to fly close to hemp-agrimony, Eupatorium cannabinum.
+In most of their range, the aposematic adults have red underwings.
+In the northwest part of their range, the adults are polymorphic for underwing colour, being variously red, orange, or yellow.

-The larvae (caterpillars) are polyphagous, feeding from September to May on nettles (Urtica) and raspberries (Rubus), dandelion (Taraxacum), white deadnettle (Lamium), ground ivy (Glechoma), groundsel (Senecio), plantain (Plantago), borage (Borago), lettuce (Lactuca), and hemp-agrimony (Eupratoria).
+The larvae (caterpillars) are polyphagous, feeding from September to May on nettles (Urtica), raspberries (Rubus), dandelion (Taraxacum), white deadnettle (Lamium), ground-ivy (Glechoma), groundsel (Senecio), plantain (Plantago), borage (Borago), lettuce (Lactuca), and hemp-agrimony (Eupratoria).
 The insect overwinters as a small larva.

 Large groups of adults of subspecies E. q. rhodosensis can be found on occasion aestivating (sheltering from the summer heat) in Petaloudes, on Rhodes, in a place that has become known as the Valley of the Butterflies.

 Distribution

-Euplagia quadripunctaria is widely distributed in Europe from Estonia and Latvia in the north to the Mediterranean coast and islands in the south.
+Euplagia quadripunctaria is widely distributed in Europe from Estonia and Latvia in the north, to southern Great Britain and France in the west, and the Mediterranean coast and islands in the south.
 It is also found in western Russia, the southern Urals, Asia Minor, Rhodes and nearby islands, the Near East, Caucasus, southern Turkmenistan, and Iran.
 Individuals are known to migrate northwards from their regular breeding grounds during the summer.

 British Isles

 Aside from being frequent in the Channel Islands (whence its common name comes), this species was rarely seen in the British Isles in Victorian times.
-It was described by William Forsell Kirby as, "a great rarity in the South of England, except one locality in Devonshire."
-Since then however it has spread more widely in Devon and Cornwall, and has recently been seen more frequently in southern England, especially on the Isle of Wight, in northern Kent, and south London.
-They have been seen regularly and in numbers every year in London first discovered at Devonshire Road Nature Reserve in Forest Hill since 2004, so it is probable that they have established a breeding colony.
+In 1903, it was described by William Forsell Kirby as "a great rarity in the South of England, except one locality in Devonshire".
+Since then however it has spread more widely in Devon and Cornwall, and became more frequent in southern England by 2014, especially on the Isle of Wight, in northern Kent, and south London.
+By 2019, it was widespread and common across southern England, and with scattered records north to the Midlands and East Anglia.
+The increase has continued since then, with a 78% increase between 2024–2025 alone, and consolidation in East Anglia, the Midlands, and into South Wales.

-Mothrecording.org shows a string of connected sightings on the South Kent coast from Dover to Rye in the first two decades of the twenty-first century.
-These are disconnected from the block of sightings in South-West England and so probably came from the Continent directly.